jeff-miller/sormula/readme.txt

 sormula

-See SimpleExample directory for stand-alone example
+- See SimpleExample directory for stand-alone example
+- See ZeroConfigExample directory for stand-alone example using sormula with nothing but sormula.jar in path
+- See src/examples directory for more complex examples

 To view all ant tasks: